 This talk is for anyone who is in charge of wrangling programmers.
 We’ll discuss how to motivate your team members without overstepping your bounds, how to oversee the technological vision of a project without losing sight of what’s happening on the ground, and some tactics to deal with challenges you might not anticipate, but will almost certainly encounter.

-Eryn O’Neil is an independent PHP developer and tech lead.
-Coming from the consulting world, she has worked on everything from e-commerce and online promotions to building a proprietary framework and CMS.
+In her 13 years in the industry, Eryn O’Neil has been a developer, a tech lead, an independent consultant, a manager, and a director.
+Coming from the agency world, she has worked on everything from e-commerce and online promotions to crafting a proprietary framework and CMS.
 Her philosophy is to build software by placing humans first: both the people who will use it and the developers who will build it with you (and maintain it afterward).

-Eryn spends most of her free time teaching blues dancing, flying on a trapeze, and wishing it weren’t snowing.
+Living in Minnesota, Eryn spends most of her free time teaching blues dancing, being a new mom, and wishing it weren’t snowing.
 You can follow her on Twitter at @eryno.